X-PLUG/mPLUG-Owl/mPLUG-Owl3/README.md

 ![Long video understanding](./assets/movie.png)
 ## TODO List
 - [ ] Evaluation with huggingface model.
+- [ ] Training data releasing.
+All training data are sourced from the public datasets.
+We are preparing to release a compact version to facilitate easy training.
+Prior to this release, you have the option to manually organize the training data.
 - [ ] Training pipeline.

 ## Performance